fangohr/octopus-in-spack/README.rst

 Status
 ------

 Compile Octopus on Linux with Spack.
-Spack's preferred option is 11.4 at the moment (if you follow `Compilation of Octopus using Spack`_):
+Spack's preferred version of Octopus is 11.4 at the moment (if you follow `Compilation of Octopus using Spack`_):

-|spack-latest-octopus-stable| Spack latest release, preferred version of Octopus; Compiled every Monday 2PM CET
+|spack-latest-octopus-stable| Spack latest release, preferred version of Octopus; run every month

-|spack-develop-octopus-stable| Spack develop version, preferred version of Octopus.
+|spack-develop-octopus-stable| Spack develop version, preferred version of Octopus; run every week

 Octopus and Spack - Quick start